LightningDrop/SkateboardML/trickclassifier.md

 feature_extraction_model = tf.keras.Model(inception_v3.input, pooling_output)
 ```

-Then we setup the feature extraction model.
+Next, we setup the feature extraction model.
 In the first line we call the pretrained model object from tensorflow.
 We then get the output size and assign it to an arbitrary value to be flattened because we do not need spatial information.
 So we flatten the array using the Global average pooling function.
 We then finish setting up the models input and expected output in the final line.

 ```python
 current_path = None